JGefroh/Roadmap/README.md

 The Developer's Code | Ka Wai Cheung | 5
-The Passionate Programmer: Creating a Remarkable Career in Software Development | Fowler, Chad | 3 The Pragmatic Programmer: From Journeyman to Master | Hunt, Andrew | 5 What Got You Here Won't Get You There | Goldsmith, Marshall | 3
+The Passionate Programmer: Creating a Remarkable Career in Software Development | Fowler, Chad | 3 The Pragmatic Programmer: From Journeyman to Master | Hunt, Andrew | 5 Tools of Titans | Ferris, Timothy | 3
+What Got You Here Won't Get You There | Goldsmith, Marshall | 3